MicrosoftDocs/power-platform/power-platform/guidance/case-studies/boost-efficiency-experience-case-study.md

 :::image type="content" source="media/a1-travel/image10.png" alt-text="Screenshot that shows how a bot can be embedded in Teams.":::

-Custom topics and associated knowledge sources are defined for each channel, as questions commonly asked by travel agents are different to those questions asked by clients through the website.
+Custom topics and associated knowledge sources are defined for each channel, as questions commonly asked by travel agents are different than those asked by clients through the website.

 :::image type="content" source="media/a1-travel/image11.png" alt-text="Diagram that explains how custom topics and associated knowledge sources are defined for each channel.":::